 By Linda Beattie, contributor

-As 2009 comes to a close and you look forward to celebrating the holidays with friends and family, the last thing on your mind is probably income taxes.
+As the year comes to a close and we look forward to holiday celebrations with friends and family, the last thing on our mind is income taxes.
 After all, April 15 is a long time away, right?

 While this is true, there are some simple steps you can take now - as you close out the tax year - that will not only make tax preparation easier, but can save you some money, as well.